150 SC State Guard members may be pulled into election duty for June primary

 Those and other categories were lifted for the primary only because of the pandemic.

-Absentee ballots by mail have to first be requested through your local county elections office and those request will be taken through June 5 in Charleston, said county Elections Director Joe Debney.
+Absentee ballots by mail have to first be requested through your local county elections office, and those requests will be taken through June 5 in Charleston, said county Elections Director Joe Debney.

 Ballots are not automatically sent to those requesting them; officials first do a check to see if the requester is a legally registered voter.